shift-up/coursebook/README.md

-# coursebook
+## Guidlines

+- Complete all work for a particular day before the next class

-Keep calm and enjoy the process.
+- Keep calm and enjoy the process